fluxnet-open-source/website/tutorials/git/6-history.md

-# Chapter: Viewing and Managing History with GitHub Desktop
+# Viewing and Managing History with GitHub Desktop

 In this chapter, you'll learn how to manage the commit history using GitHub Desktop.
 We'll guide you through making a test commit, viewing individual previous commits, checking the differences (diff) across several commits, and reverting a commit.
 We'll also discuss the difference between reverting and undoing commits.